Questions Answered About Criminal Law in Los Angeles

 But even if a victim does not want to continue with a case, the prosecution may still subpoena him or her to testify in court.

 Overall, whether the case against you will be dismissed if the victim does not want to press charges will depend on the specific circumstances of the case and the decisions made by the prosecution and the court.
-It is important to discuss your case with an experienced attorney who can provide guidance and advice.
+It is important to discuss your case with an experienced criminal defense attorney who can provide guidance and advice.

 Another key difference between state and federal court is the potential punishment that can be imposed.
 In general, federal sentences tend to be harsher than state sentences for similar crimes.
 This is because federal sentencing guidelines are generally stricter than state sentencing guidelines, and because federal judges have more discretion in imposing sentences.

-Additionally, there are some procedural differences between state and federal court.
+Additionally, there are some procedural differences between state and federal courts.
 For example, federal court rules and procedures may be different from those in state court, and federal cases may take longer to resolve than state cases.

 Overall, facing criminal charges in state court and federal court can be different in terms of the type of crimes that are prosecuted, the potential sentences that can be imposed, and the procedural differences between the two types of court.
-It is important to consult with an experienced attorney if you are facing criminal charges in either state or federal court.
+It is important to consult with an experienced criminal defense attorney if you are facing criminal charges in either state or federal court.

 If you are unhappy with your current lawyer, the first step is to try to address your concerns with them directly.
 You should discuss your issues with your lawyer and give them the opportunity to address your concerns and to make any changes that you think are necessary.
 In many cases, this can be enough to resolve the problem and to improve your relationship with your lawyer.